xapeteamsx/BinomoTradeBot/README.md

 # Contact

-For demo and purchase full script contact t.me/apeteams
+For demo and purchase full script contact t.me/apeteams or send us email to xapeteamsx@gmail.com